“Half-square triangles” are a standard small unit which occurs frequently in patchwork.

 Full instructions for making the pieced border fit perfectly are included.

-On a larger scale, half square triangles are also used for the inner border of this Solitaire bed quilt:
+On a larger scale, two rows of half square triangles were used for the inner border of this Solitaire bed quilt:

 For other tips and guidance, look at the Machine-stitched patchwork page